-There are many broadband options available in Louth, so it can be difficult to decide what the best broadband package is for you, but don’t worry.
+There are many broadband options available in Louth, so it can be a real challenge to make the right choice.
 We’ve got all the information you need and our easy-to-use comparison tool makes it really simple to compare broadband plans across a number of areas, like price, speed and contract length.

 There are loads of broadband plans and packages available in the Irish broadband market at the moment.
 While not all of these broadband packages will be available in Louth, there are still lots of options to choose from.

 Consider the following things when you are comparing broadband deals: